A Love Letter To New York

 That ambition becomes part of the atmosphere.

-Especially after seeing places where life moves slower.
+Especially after visiting places where life moves more slowly.

-I started realizing how much energy exists here.
+I came home realizing how much movement exists here.

 How much diversity.

-You can eat food from almost anywhere in the world within a few subway stops.
+Within a few subway stops, you can eat food from almost anywhere in the world.

 How to be alone.